-In planning our new pupil premium strategy, we evaluated why activity undertaken in previous years had not had the degree of impact that we had expected.
-We will be undergoing a 'Peer Review' in the New Year, where one of the Key Lines of Enquiry was 'How successful are leaders in ensuring that the provision for the SEND and most disadvantaged pupils, enables these pupils to achieve their targets and make accelerated progress?
-This will provide us with an opportunity to undertake a forensic approach to our pupil premium support and outline specific areas for further development.
+In planning our new Pupil Premium Strategy, we evaluated why activity undertaken in previous years had not had the degree of impact that we had expected.
+We have undertaken a 'Peer Review' where one of the Key Lines of Enquiry was 'How successful are leaders in ensuring that the provision for the SEND and most disadvantaged pupils, enables these pupils to achieve their targets and make accelerated progress?
+Areas of strength were: